Luphen1/Productline-Sales-Portfolio-Project/README.md

   ```

--- What are the sales trends by quarter?
+-- What were the sales trends by quarter?

 -- 1st quarter generated $2,350,817.73 with an order of 665
 -- 2nd quarter generated $2,048,120.30 with an order of 561